UGentBiomath/COVID19-Model/data/README.md

 #### Economic data

 + `input-output.xlsx` contains sectoral input-ouput tables for Belgium.
 Belgian data, NACE 64 classification.
-Received from prof. Gert Peersman.
+Retrieved from https://www.plan.be/databases/data-63-en-input_output_tables_2015
 + `Employees_25-04-2020_NACE38.xlsx` contains the fraction of employees who worked at the workplace, at home, in a mix of both, those temporarely unemployed and those abscent during the Belgian lockdown of March 17th, 2020 to March 4th, 2020.
 Belgian data, NACE 38 classification.
 Received from prof. Gert Peersman.
 Survey performed by the Belgian national bank.
 + `Employees_NACE38.xlsx` contains the number of employees per sector from 2014 to 2018.
 Belgian data, NACE 38 classification.
 Retrieved from http://stat.nbb.be/?lang=nl, 'Bevolking en arbeidsmarkt' > 'Werkgelegenheid' > 'Binnenlands concept A38'.
 + `Employees_NACE64.xlsx` contains the number of employees per sector from 2014 to 2018.
 Belgian data, NACE 38 classification.
 Retrieved from http://stat.nbb.be/?lang=nl, 'Bevolking en arbeidsmarkt' > 'Werkgelegenheid' > 'Binnenlands concept A64'.